 The study adopted a multi-stage sampling design.
 The first stage entailed the purposive sampling of the two study sites.
 At this level, the study ensured a typical rural and urban research sites were identified to mirror the characteristics of the two divides in Kenya.
 Approximately, 26.9% of the population in Kenya is urban population and 73.1% is rural.
 The country is divided into counties.
 There are other smaller administrative units within the counties including; division, location and sub-location.
 In the rural areas these administrative units are functional and were used in the current study to map out the areas to be targeted.
-More specifically, a location9 was targeted as an area of study in the rural research site.
+More specifically, a location was targeted as an area of study in the rural research site.
 In the urban research site, a slum was purposively selected.
 In the slum areas in Kenya, people live in distinct villages.
 The two research sites were purposively selected since they are characterized with poverty which is a major determinant contributing to child labour in Kenya and developing countries at large.

 The second stage targeted to draw a sample of female household heads who had children aged between 5 and 17 years.
-Cluster sampling10 was used to draw this sample and it entailed the use of administrative boundaries including locations for the rural area and villages for the urban area.
-Once the clusters11 were identified, the researcher proceeded to sample the households with

-9 A location is a local administrative unit under the county that is governed by a chief in Kenya children aged 5 and 17 years in that particular cluster and interview the female household heads.
+Cluster sampling was used to draw this sample and it entailed the use of administrative boundaries including locations for the rural area and villages for the urban area.
+Once the clusters were identified, the researcher proceeded to sample the households with children aged 5 and 17 years in that particular cluster and interview the female household heads.
 Those households that did not have children aged between 5 and 17 years were skipped during data collection.
 Overall, the study targeted a sample of 160 households in the two research sites.
 This large sample size was appropriate since it was a comparative study and required a relatively larger sample.
 The researcher selected the key informants, children who participated in FGDs and child laborers for case studies in each of the sites using purposive sampling.